Howard Pixton: 1914 Schneider Trophy Race

-The remaining competitors either did not start, or failed to complete the course except for one Swiss pilot, Burri in an FBA biplane powered by the same Gnome Monosoupape engine as the Tabloid.
+The remaining competitors either did not start, or failed to complete the course except for one Swiss pilot, Burri, in an FBA biplane powered by the same Gnome Monosoupape engine as the Tabloid.
 He had had to alight to refuel, and averaged 51mph.
 It was soon discovered that one cylinder of Pixton’s engine had failed due to a broken cam half-way through the flight.

 Jacques Schneider invited Pixton to the Sporting Club after the event, and, amid the luxury of the hospitality in the land of wine and champagne, when asked what he would like to drink, bemused his host by replying "Thanks, mine's a half of Bass".

 After this success, Pixton became a little dissatisfied with his role, saying ”I think I will give up flying and go into something new, a business of my own perhaps.
 Flying’s for the young.
 Besides it’s getting too commercial".

 However Pixton continued with his work for Sopwith, testing and delivering aircraft and competing in air races until, on 4 August 1914, war was declared and soon all non-military-related aviation had to stop, except within 3 miles of a recognised aerodrome.

 Aeronautical Inspection Department

 At the end of September 1914, Pixton resigned from Sopwith and joined the Aeronautical Inspection Department (AID), a civilian organisation to supervise all aeronautical construction including the inspection of production facilities and the testing of prototypes and production aircraft.
 Pixton was appointed as an assistant inspector and test pilot at Farnborough.
 He found the work interesting and rewarding.
-On 1 April 1915 he joined the Royal Flying Corps (RFC) as a flying officer and was promoted to the rank of captain on 13 October 1916.
+On 1 April 1915 he joined the Royal Flying Corps (RFC) as a flying officer, 2nd lieutenant on probation He was promoted to the rank of temporary captain on 1 August 1915, being confirmed as a captain on 1 September 1917.
 He turned down requests from AV Roe and Tom Sopwith to return to work for them.

-In 1917 Farnborough closed as a testing site, being replaced by Acceptance Parks which had been established around Britain.
-Pixton was posted to the Acceptance Park at Newcastle, and six months later, in May 1918, went to Dublin, Ireland, as Inspector of Aerodromes and Landing Grounds with the task of finding new flying locations.
+In 1917 Farnborough closed as a testing site, being replaced by Aircraft Acceptance Parks (AAP) which had been established around Britain.
+Pixton was posted to No 9 AAP which had been formed in August 1917 at Newcastle's Town Moor airfield.
+Types tested here included the Armstrong Whitworth F.K.8, Bristol F.2 Fighter and Sopwith Cuckoo which were manufactured locally.
+In May 1918 he went to Dublin, Ireland, as Inspector of Aerodromes and Landing Grounds with the task of finding new flying locations.
 In October 1918 he was transferred to the AID headquarters in London from which base he inspected and reported on aircraft factories.
 He was discharged from the RAF on 11 June 1919.

 He had logged about 3,500 hours, flying at least 80 aircraft types until he left the RAF including: